wundergraph/cosmo/rfc/custom-modules-v1.md

 A developer can implement a custom module by creating a struct that implements one or more of the following interfaces:

 - `GatewayHooks`: Provides hooks for the gateway lifecycle, including request and response handling.
+  - `OnGatewayRequest`: Called when a request is made to the gateway and after all GraphQL information is available.
+  - `OnGatewayResponse`: Called before the response is sent to the client.
 - `SubgraphHooks`: Provides hooks for subgraph requests and responses.
+  - `OnSubgraphRequest`: Called when a subgraph request is made.
+  - `OnSubgraphResponse`: Called when a subgraph response is received.
 - `ApplicationHooks`: Provides hooks for the application lifecycle, including startup, shutdown, and error handling.
+  - `OnAppStart`: Called when the application starts.
+  - `OnAppStop`: Called when the application stops.
 - `AuthenticationHooks`: Provides hooks for authentication and authorization logic.
+  - `OnAuthenticate`: Called when a gateway request is authenticated.
+- `AuthorizationHooks`: Provides hooks for authorization logic.
+  - `OnAuthorize`: Called when a gateway request is authorized.
-- `TelemetryHooks`: Provides hooks for OpenTelemetry spans and metrics.
+- `TelemetryHooks`: Provides hooks for OpenTelemetry tracing and metrics.
+  - `OnSpanStart`: Called when a span is created.
+  - `OnMetric`: Called when a metric is recorded.
-- `OperationHooks`: Provides hooks for parsed, normalized, and planned GraphQL operations.
+- `GraphQLOperationHooks`: Provides hooks for parsed, normalized, and planned GraphQL operations.
+  - `OnOperationParse`: Called when an operation is parsed.
+  - `OnOperationNormalize`: Called when an operation is normalized.
+  - `OnOperationPlan`: Called when an operation is planned.
-- `Module`: Provides hooks for the module lifecycle, including provisioning and shutdown.
+- `Module` (**Required**): Provides hooks for the module lifecycle, including provisioning and shutdown.

+For some hooks, we will also provide `pre/post` hooks that are called after the main hook has been executed.
+This allows developers to perform additional logic after the main hook has been executed e.g. to annotate a span with additional attributes or events.

 ```go
 type MyModule struct{}